-There may be times when you unknowingly receive services or do not consent to receive services from an out-of-network provider, even where you try to stay in the network for your covered services.
-You may then get a bill at a rate that you didn't expect.
+There may be times when you unknowingly receive services or don't consent to receive services from an out-of-network provider, even where you try to stay in the network for your covered services.
+You may get a bill at the out-of-network rate that you didn't expect.
 This is called a surprise bill.
-A federal law called the No Surprises Act protects you from surprise bills by limiting cost sharing and prohibiting balance billing by out of network providers.

-An out-of-network provider cannot balance bill or attempt to collect costs from you that exceed your innetwork cost-sharing requirements, such as deductibles, copayments and coinsurance for the following services:
+An out-of-network provider can't balance bill or attempt to collect costs from you that exceed your in-network cost-sharing requirement, such as deductibles, copayments and payment percentage for the following services:

-- Emergency services provided by an out-of-network provider and delivered in the Emergency Room or an independent freestanding emergency department.
-These services are covered through stabilization and in some cases include admission to the facility. - Non emergency and surgical and ancillary services (defined below) provided by an out-of-network provider at an in-network facility by certain types of providers.
-Providers other than the types below may balance bill you if the out-of-network provider has given you the following: - The out-of-network notice for your signature - The estimated charges for the items and services - Notice that the provider is an out-of-network provider - Signed consent from you to be treated and balance-billed by the out-of-network provider - Out-of-network air ambulance services
+- Emergency services provided by an out-of-network provider and ancillary services initiated from your emergency services - Non-emergency services provided by an out-of-network provider at an in-network facility, except when the out-of-network provider has given you the following: - The out-of-network notice for your signature - The estimated charges for the items and services - Notice that the provider is an out-of-network provider - Out-of-network air ambulance services